Image Credit: Datafloq

 Can I get a broadband and TV bundle?

 Yes!
-We can get you TV services bundled with your broadband.
-Just let us know which TV channels you’re interested in and we can find the best deals for you.
+We can find you a great deal with TV services bundled with your broadband.
+Just let us know which TV channels you’re interested in and we’ll find the best deals for you.